 TAFEs generally provide more course options to be able to cater to a wide range of students, whilst RTOs generally endeavour to be more niche, focusing on a particular industry or sector.

 In terms of services, there is no distinction between what a TAFE offers and what an RTO offers.
 There are sometimes even greater differences from RTO to another!
 For example, Dolph Business School offers all of our students access to our learning materials online, whilst another training provider may not.
 Dolph Business School offers our students with the option of a student housing accommodation at a discounted price, whilst another education institute may not.

 In 2016, over 2.4 million students enrolled or undertook an accredited course with an RTO, whilst over 739,848 students enrolled or undertook an accredited course with a TAFE.

-Many of our students cited the reason they had chosen Dolph Business School over another training institute was because they weren’t treated as though they were just a number.
+Many of our students cite the reason they chose Dolph Business School over another training institute was that they weren’t treated as though they were just a number.
 They were given a wealth of support and guidance even before they commenced their course with us.
 They were very impressed with our quick response times and the wealth of information we provided them with prior to their enrolment.

 Whichever training college you choose, make sure that you keep the end goal in sight.
 Remember that you have to put in the effort to be able to reap its rewards!
 Don’t be fearful of hard work and keep focusing on your end goal!